l0ser140/GDScript-formatter/README.md

 ## Status

-Ready for daily use for commonly written code - 09/04/2025 - The formatter now has many formatting rules implemented and is ready to test.
+Version 0.5.0 - 09/18/2025 - The formatter now has many formatting rules implemented and is ready to test.
 It includes:

 - **Spaces**: leaving one space consistently between many operators, most keywords, or after commas in function calls, arrays, and dictionaries
 - **Multi-line structures**: simple arrays and dictionaries can be wrapped on one or multiple lines with indentation